Damp proofing and Rising Damp

 Trustguard, utilising our qualified workforce, will carry out an extensive survey on your property to diagnose the correct source of dampness in your property.
 It is extremely important this is done, as a damp proof course will not cure other forms of dampness, such as condensation or penetrating damp.

-We will then provide a written report and estimate.
+We will then provide a written estimate.
 Upon receipt of acceptance of the estimate, we will arrange to carry out the damp proof works to your property, offering the ultimate professional service from start to finish.